Submitting reports and invoices

 The fastest and easiest way to submit your invoices and supporting documents to us is through My Provider Services.
 You can also use this online portal to save draft invoices, attach additional documents to your invoice, get confirmation when we receive an invoice, and see status and payment details.

-To get started, you’ll need to set up an account with us.
-To learn more, see our user guide for instructions on setting up your My Provider Services account.
+To get started, you’ll need to set up an online services account with us.
+To learn more, watch this video for instructions on setting up your My Provider Services account.